ENG7006/ENG7006.github.io/_posts/2015-01-16-getting-started-with-slack.md

 ---
 title: Getting Started with Slack
 layout: post
-category: announcements, tech, slack, how-to
+categories: announcements tech slack how-to
 ---
 I have now sent out invitations for all of you to join our ENG 7006 Slack team.
 Slack is pretty self-explanatory, especially if you do some poking around and watch the getting started tutorial.
 But I want to make sure you notice a few things: